mengld/mengld/README.md

 # About me
-A native of Shanxi, currently studying in Harbin, likes algorithms and games, and is currently struggling with graduate school and work.
+Studying in Harbin, I love algorithms and games.
+I am currently anxious about my career and love.